elenderg/PAL-1000/instruções de compilação.md

 `Say no.`

 When a decider is written with a "_positive_" header, the CAL will understand both the positive and negative forms.
-For example, "_To decide if a string is blank_" will automatically serve as "_to decide if a string is not blank".
+For example, "_To decide if a string is blank_" will automatically serve as "_to decide if a string is not blank_".

 140. Since there's a lot of string concatenation required in monikette-to-moniker conversions, and since we do those a lot, we added in this helper to make those concatenations faster than usual: